Ephem/react-aldrin/README.md

 *   Multiple roots sharing a cache
 *   Only supports version `16.7.0-alpha.2`
 *   Is likely to break with future React updates
-*   Untested with larger applications, likely to have tons of bugs
+*   Built on ugly hacks (secret internals and monkey patching), likely to be buggy

 Finally, this renderer only aim to explore possible future code patterns, not any other of the exciting stuff which the React team is also working on, like improved streaming rendering, partial hydration etc! :tada: